Coming up with creative content ideas on a regular basis is not an easy task, but it’s essential for traffic growth and Google rankings.

-Type in your potential content idea term or a keyword and check out valuable graphs and charts of how the interest for the subject oscillates over time, what regions are most interested in your topic (so you can target it more effectively) and what are its related queries that can be used as a blog idea title.
-Oh, and what’s recently trending, of course!
+Type in your potential content idea term or a keyword and check out valuable graphs and charts of how the interest for the subject oscillates over time, what regions are most interested in your topic (so you can target it more effectively) and what its related queries are that can be used as a blog idea title.

 Think With Google doesn’t lag behind in usefulness.
-With “insights you want for the data you need”, this content marketers’ extension gives insights into case studies of successful content creators, trends in content research, advertising channels and tools…but most importantly, it’s a treasury of the most cutting-edge, current hot topics.
+With “insights you want for the data you need,” this content marketers’ extension gives insights into case studies of successful content creators, trends in content research, advertising channels and tools.
+But most importantly, it’s a treasury of the most cutting-edge, current hot topics.

 After that, you know the drill: take a few of these resources, repurpose them and enhance them by making them better, bigger and multimedia-rich.

 Steer your keen content-searching gaze to the bottom of every Google search results page and you will find Searches related to… segment.

 1. Explore Trends And Opinions On Facebook

-Because, as we all know, Facebook is (still) where it’s at, finding loads of potential topics on Facebook is easy.
+Finding loads of potential topics on Facebook is easy.